lottege/heuristieken_smartgrid/README.md

 # Motivation
 The goal of this project is to connect the houses with the batteries in the most optimal way.
 The most optimal solution shoudl have the least costs.

+# Installation
+The project can be retrieved by copying the code in the files, and installing the required packages.

-# Prerequisites
+## Prerequisites
-The package used in this project is:
+The packages used in this project are:
 - mathplotlib.pyplot is a library which produces figures in a variety of formats, helps to represent the way the houses are                         connected to the batteries in a plot.

-# Installation
+# Tests
 The following algorithms are set up to retrieve the most optimal solution:
 - Hillclimber with random start
 - Buiten naar binnen